cnoziere/cs3110_dbms/README.txt

 PRINT t3

-Note that the last line switches the database to the database saved in minimalDB.json.
+Note that [LOAD minimalDB] switches the database to the database saved in minimalDB.json.